 If you Apple Watch detects that you have started a workout, a notification will arrive on your wrist.
 It will state “It looks like you’re working out.”, and will provide different options.

-When the workout has been completed, your Watch will send an alert asking if you have stopped working out.
-From there, you will be taken to the workout app to end the workout and cool down.
+After your workout has completed, your Apple Watch will send an alert and ask if you’ve stopped working out.
+You’ll then be taken to the Workout app to end the session and cool down.

 It seems that this functionality works with all of the different workout types.
 However, the one limitation is for workouts that fall under the “Other” category.